ArmandoLazalde/WebPortfolio/README.md

 - Added link to my medium blog
 - Published the first PowerBI & Excel projects categorized in a Viz filter (Visualizations)
 - A single contact email is determined
-- Updated in the description of some projects
+- Updated the description of some projects

 Web Porftolio